cisco-open/jalapeno/services/collectors/epe-bandwidth/README.md

 Now, we aggregate the data and correlate fields from MDT and OpenBMP to the network.

 ### Bandwidth Calculation and Upsert
 Finally, calculate the bandwidth.
-We then upsert that bandwidth into the Paths collection for the specific path.
+We then upsert that bandwidth into the EPEPaths_Bandwidth collection for the specific path.